ak--47/dwh-mixpanel/README.md

 ```

 no special permissions are required for snowflake - only that the user/pass you entered can view and query the dataset.

+note: 2FA with Snowflake is _not_ currently supported in this module.

 <div id="athena"></div>